sebastjan-hribar/tachiban/README.md

 ## Usage

-#### Prerequisites by features
+#### Prerequisites

-* The entity for which authentication is used must have the attribute `hashed_pass` to hold the generated hashed password.

-Prior to authenticating or logging in the user, retrieve them from the database and assign them to the instance variable of `@user`.
+Prior to logging in or authenticating the user, retrieve the entity from the database and assign it to the instance variable of `@user`.

+The password reset methods require the user entity to have the following attributes:
+**token** and **password_reset_sent_at (set as `Time.now`)**.
+The token can be used to compose the password reset url and to later retrieve the correct user from the database when the user visits the password reset url.

+The **password_reset_sent_at** can be used to check the reset link validity.

+The only prerequisite for the authorization is the attribute of **role** for the user entity.

-#### Usage by features
+#### Usage

 ###### Signup
+The entity for which authentication is used must have the attribute `hashed_pass` to hold the generated hashed password.

 To create a user with a hashed password use the `hashed_password(password)` method for the password and store it as the user's attribute `hashed_pass`.

 *Example*